Principles of Databases

 The code you write will require a text editor.
 Although there are many on the market, such as Sublime Text (nagware), for example, vs Code (open source) is the only editor supported in class.
 Download the Linux, Windows, or macOS version from https://code.visualstudio.com/.

 EditorConfig is a tool that enforces consistent coding styles for everyone who works on a codebase.
 In our case, that codebase consists of all the examples in class and all the assignments you’ll submit throughout the semester.
-EditorConfig consists of a configuration file (.editorconfig) that goes in your home — or project — folder, and an extension.
+EditorConfig consists of an extension and a configuration file (.editorconfig) that goes in your home — or project — folder.
 Some editors and ides have EditorConfig built in. vs Code, unfortunately, is not one of them.
+Install the EditorConfig extension for vs Code from here, then download this .editorconfig file and place it in your home folder.
+Ensure the file name is exactly .editorconfig, starting with a dot and without a file extension.

 menu_book Textbook